drand/drand/README.md

 ```

 One of the nodes has to function as the leader which finalizes the setup and
 later also initiates regular randomness generation rounds.
+To start the drand
-To start the drand daemon in leader mode, execute:
+daemon in leader mode, execute:
 ```
 drand run --leader
 ```

-Once running, the leader initiates (as the final part of the setup) the
+Once running, the leader initiates the distributed key generation protocol to
-distributed key generation protocol to compute the distributed public key
+compute the distributed public key (`dist_key.public`) and the private key
-(`dist_key.public`) and the private key shares (`dist_key.private`) together
+shares (`dist_key.private`) together with the participants specified in
-with the participants specified in `drand_group.toml`.
+`drand_group.toml`.

 ### Randomness Generation